chicohernando/BeanstalkApp-and-PivotalTracker-Integration/README.md

 Replace SCRIPT URL with the url of where the script is located.

+There are two ways to set your Pivotal Tracker API Token.
+The first way is to set an environment variable named PIVOTAL_TRACKER_API_TOKEN and have it set to your key.

-Open the commits.php and place your Pivotal Tracker API Token where it says:
+The second way is to open the commits.php and place your Pivotal Tracker API Token where it says:

 	$pivotalAPIToken = 'PLACE API TOKEN HERE';